ankanchanda/java/multithreading/README.md

 - Daemon thread is alive till any one user thread is alive
 - <a href="DaemonThread.java">DaemonThread.java</a>
 - DaemonThread is helpful for example in java garbage collector is daemon, autosave, logging

+## Locks and semaphores
+if there are two objects of a synchronised shared resources and thread1 executes using object1 and thread2 uses object2, both enters the critical section because lock is acquired on different objects.
+That's why both the threads will acquire the lock, but if you have a requirement that, no matter same or different object, 1 thread should go inside the critical section, that brings us to custom lock.

+### 4 types of custom locks:
+- Reentrant
+- Read/write
+- Semaphore
+- Stamped

+These locks doesn't depend on objects like synchronised methods